Bolivar (village), New York: Geography

 Frank Gannett, founder of the Gannett News Service, and presidential hopeful, graduated from Bolivar High School in 1893.

 Bob Torrey, an NFL running back who played college football for Penn State, and for the Giants, Dolphins and Eagles, graduated from Bolivar High School in 1974.

 Richard Dougherty, Bolivar Class of 1938, served as press secretary for Democratic presidential nominee George McGovern during his 1972 campaign.
 Dougherty went on to serve as the public relations director for the Metropolitan Museum of Art in New York.

 Patsy Dougherty, Patrick Henry "Patsy" Dougherty, Bolivar High School Class of 1893, was a professional baseball player from 1902 to 1911.
 Playing first for the Boston Americans (now Red Sox), in the first modern World Series (1903), Patsy was the first member of the team to hit a World Series home run, the first player ever to hit two home runs in one World Series game, and was the only person to hit a lead-off inside-the-park home run in a World Series game until that feat was finally duplicated 112 years later, in 2015.
 He was also the first player to play for two different teams when they won the World Series, playing in 1906 for the Chicago White Sox.

-William Blowers, Bolivar Class of 1959, won an Oscar for technical achievement.